 Get Gastric Plication surgery from Dr. Terry Simpson

-...and help us obtain data for the FDA and insurance companies confirming Gastric Plication surgery as the most safe bariatric surgery in the world today.
+...and help us obtain data for the FDA and insurance companies confirming Gastric Plication surgery as the most safe bariatric procedure in the world today.
 You can help us qualify what is going to become the newest and safest weight lost surgery available in the US.
-(Remember, this is major surgery and all surgeries have some risk).
+(Remember, this is a major operation and all surgeries have some risk).
 This means you can have Gastric Plication surgery done by one of Arizona's most experienced weight loss surgeons Dr. Terry Simpson.
-You can choose to have Gastric Plication surgery at Surgical Specialty Hospital here in Phoenix (located right next door to Dr. Simpson's offices).
+You can choose to have Gastric Plication surgery here in Phoenix.
 Always remember that we have more experience than any other surgical provider in Arizona and our postoperative care can't be beat.

 Gastric Plication is a new weight loss surgery in the United States

 But, Gastric Plication is not a new operation.
-The surgery was pioneered by Dr. Talebpour and his first surgeries on human volunteers began in 2001.
-The results of Dr. Talebpour's early surgical studies were that Gastric Plication performs the same as gastric banding and gastric bypass (60% excess weight loss after 6 months, 55% after 4 years) and risk of complication was very low.
+The procedure was pioneered by Dr. Talebpour and his first surgeries on human volunteers began in 2001.
+The results of Dr. Talebpour's early surgical studies were that Gastric Plication performs the same as Lap-band surgery and RNY bypass (60% excess weight loss after 6 months, 55% after 4 years) and risk of complication was very low.
 At the time of this writing Dr. Talebpour has performed and tracked over 500 Gastric Plication surgeries over 10 years, reporting a complication rate of less than 1%.
 Since those studies, Gastric Plication has been practiced worldwide.
-But the surgery is only now being done on an experimental basis in the United States.
+But the procedure is only now being done on an experimental basis in the United States.
 Other names for Gastric Plication surgery include gastric imbrication or gastric sleeve plication.